cancui0403/tggl/README.md

 ---

-**Conclusion**: By combining Block Coordinate Descent with an active set strategy and the tree-guided proximal operator, `tggl` achieves high computational efficiency while preserving the original TGGL objective and enabling exact zeros via the tree-structured proximal operator.
+**Conclusion**: By combining Block Coordinate Descent with an active set strategy and the tree-guided proximal operator, `tggl` achieves high computational efficiency while preserving the original TGGL objective and enabling exact zeros.

 ## License